Richie Ashburn: Major League Baseball

 The Phillies purchased Ashburn's contract from their Toronto minor league affiliate on April 8, 1948, Ashburn made his major league debut with the Phillies on Opening Day 1948 as a 21-year-old rookie.
-He started as the left fielder and replaced veteran Harry Walker, the reigning NL batting champion, as the team’s leadoff hitter.
+He started as the left fielder and replaced veteran Harry Walker, the reigning NL batting champion, as the team's leadoff hitter.
 He played as a left fielder for the first 12 games of the season before replacing Walker as the regular center fielder.

 By June 5, Ashburn had produced a .380 batting average and had a 23-game hitting streak while his level of defensive play had impressed Shibe Park spectators.
+When Ashburn was named the starting center fielder for the National League team in the 1948 Major League Baseball All-Star Game, he became only the third rookie player in MLB history to start in an All-Star Game after Joe DiMaggio (1936) and Dick Wakefield (1943).
 Ashburn was the only rookie chosen to the 1948 National League All-Star team where, he hit a single on the first pitch of the game and scored the first run of the game.

 In 1950, in the last game of the regular season, Ashburn threw out Cal Abrams of the Brooklyn Dodgers at home plate to preserve a 1–1 tie and set the stage for Dick Sisler's pennant-clinching home run that sent the Phillies to the 1950 World Series.
 In the play, Ashburn was positioned in to back up a pick-off throw on a pitchout, but Phillies' pitcher Robin Roberts instead threw a fastball to the Dodgers' Duke Snider.

 The following year Ashburn displayed his fielding skill on the national stage in the All-Star Game at Tiger Stadium in Detroit.
 The Associated Press reported, "Richie Ashburn, fleet footed Philadelphia Phillies outfielder, brought the huge Briggs Stadium crowd of 52,075 to its feet with a brilliant leaping catch in the sixth inning to rob Vic Wertz of a near homer.
 Ashburn caught the ball in front of the right centerfield screen 400 feet distant after a long run."
 He was also the last Phillies player to collect eight hits in a double-header when he singled eight times in a twinbill at Pittsburgh on May 20, 1951.

 Ashburn was a singles hitter rather than a slugger, accumulating over 2,500 hits in 15 years against only 29 home runs.
 In his day he was regarded as the archetypal "spray hitter", stroking the ball equally well to all fields, thus making him harder to defend against.
 Ashburn accumulated the most hits (1,875) of any batter during the 1950s.

 Ted Williams gave Ashburn the nickname "Putt-Putt" because he "ran so fast you would think he had twin motors in his pants".
 The origin of the nickname also has been attributed to Stan Musial.